Higher Learning Commission (HLC)

 Criterion 2: Integrity - Ethical and Responsible Conduct

 CSB/SJU operates with integrity in its financial, academic and community functions.
-Both institutions seek to make decisions in the best interest of both the education of students and the surrounding community.
-CSB/SJU's policies and procedures call for responsible and ethical conduct among its faculty, students and staff, and supports scholarly practice, assessment and research.
+CSB/SJU's policies and procedures call for responsible and ethical conduct among its faculty, students and staff in both academic and community settings.
 Students are offered guidance in how to be ethical, informed citizens in our world.

 Criterion 3: Teaching and Learning - Quality, Resources, and Support

-CSB/SJU provides quality education for all students, and offers exemplary resources and support for its students and faculty.
-The institutions both offer programs that critically engage students in collecting, analyzing, and communicating information, as well as mastering modes of intellectual inquiry and creative work when developing skills that are adaptable to changing environments.
-CSB/SJU recognizes the cultural and human diversity of the world in which students live.
-The institutions also provide academic support and resources from both teaching faculty and staff that are necessary to help students truly flourish.
+CSB/SJU offers programs that critically engage students in collecting, analyzing, and communicating information, as well as mastering modes of intellectual inquiry and creative work when developing skills that are adaptable to changing environments.
+CSB/SJU recognizes the cultural and human diversity of the world in which students live, and provides quality education which prepares students for post-graduatory plans.

 Criterion 4: Teaching and Learning - Evaluation and Improvement

-CSB/SJU demonstrates a strong sense of responsibility for evaluating the quality of its educational programs and learning environments.
-Moreover, the institutions also evaluate the effectiveness for student learning through processes that are designed to promote continuous improvement.
-CSB/SJU ensures that expectations for student learning and faculty qualifications promote a rigorous environment that leads graduates to success.
+CSB/SJU demonstrates a strong sense of responsibility for evaluating and the quality of its educational programs and learning environment, while realizing that there is always room for improvement.
+CSB/SJU ensures that expectations for student learning and faculty qualifications promote a rigorous environment that leads graduates to success and self-improvement.

 Criterion 5: Resources, Planning, and Institutional Effectiveness